LuxDL/Lux.jl/docs/src/manual/autodiff.md

   * For CPU Usacases:

     1. Use `Reactant.jl` + `Enzyme.jl` for the best performance as well as mutation-support.
-It does not support AMD GPU presently.
        When available, this is the most reliable and fastest option.
     2. Use `Zygote.jl` for the best performance without `Reactant.jl`.
 This is the most reliable and fastest option for CPU for the time-being.
 (We are working on faster Enzyme support for CPU)